Generic Name: sitagliptin/simvastatin (SYE-ta-GLIP-tin /SIM-va-STAT-in)

 - Sitagliptin/simvastatin usually does not cause low blood sugar.
 However, low blood sugar may occur when it is used along with certain other medicines for diabetes (eg, insulin, sulfonylureas).
 Low blood sugar may make you anxious, sweaty, weak, dizzy, drowsy, or faint.
 It may also make your heart beat faster; make your vision change; give you a headache, chills, or tremors; or make you hungrier.
 It is a good idea to carry a reliable source of glucose (eg, tablets, gel) to treat low blood sugar.
 If this is not available, you should eat or drink a quick source of sugar like table sugar, honey, candy, orange juice, or nondiet soda.
 This will raise your blood sugar level quickly.
 Tell your doctor right away if this happens.
 To prevent low blood sugar, eat meals at the same time each day and do not skip meals.

-- Severe and sometimes fatal inflammation of the pancreas has been reported in patients taking sitagliptin/simvastatin.
+- Severe and sometimes fatal inflammation of the pancreas (pancreatitis) has been reported in patients taking sitagliptin/simvastatin.
 Discuss any questions or concerns with your doctor.
-Contact your doctor immediately if you develop severe stomach or back pain with or without nausea or vomiting.
+Contact your doctor immediately if you develop severe or persistent stomach or back pain with or without nausea or vomiting.

 - Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.